Procoptodon: Description

 Procoptodon physiology was likely similar to that of the contemporary kangaroos; however, Procoptodon goliah was characterised by its large size.
 These sthenurines, or short-faced kangaroos, included species that were more than three times the size of the largest kangaroos living today.
 The largest, P. goliah, was 2.7 m tall and weighed up to 240 kg.
 These animals lived alongside modern species of kangaroos, but specialised on a diet of leaves from trees and shrubs.
 Procoptodon were large and short-faced, distinguishable by their flat faces and forward-pointing eyes.
-On each foot, they had a single large toe or claw somewhat similar in appearance to a horse's hoof.
-On these unusual feet, they moved quickly through the open forests and plains, where they sought grass and leaves to eat.
-Their front paws were equally strange; each front paw had two extra-long fingers with large claws.
-They may have been used to grab branches, bringing leaves within eating distance.
+On each foot, they had a single large toe or claw, similar in appearance to a horse's hoof.
+On feet, Procoptodon would have moved quickly through the open forests and plains, where they sought grass and leaves to eat.
+Both two of their front paws had two extra long fingers with large claws.
+These long claws may have been used to grab branches, and bring leaves to a distance where the animal could eat them.